-Ann Garcia (aka The College Financial Lady) is a Certified Financial Planner, author of How to Pay for College (due in bookstores this summer), owner of Independent Progressive Advisors, and the proud mom of two college kids — split between private and public schools.
+Ann Garcia (aka The College Financial Lady) is a Certified Financial Planner, author of How to Pay for College (out now), owner of Independent Progressive Advisors, and the proud mom of two college kids — split between private and public schools.
 She’s been through the college planning process herself and advises families on college savings every day.

 Pulling from her rich experience, Ann highlights what families should be doing and when.
 It’s a good checklist to keep in your back pocket.